munroalex/mogul_os/README.md

 `./manage.py runserver`

 Run celery + celerybeat with watchdog:
-`watchmedo auto-restart --directory="./" --recursive --pattern="*.py" -- celery -A mogul_os worker --beat --scheduler django --loglevel=info`
+`watchmedo auto-restart --directory="." --recursive -- celery -A mogul_os worker --beat --scheduler django --loglevel=info`

 Now you should have frontend running on :3000 and backend on :8000.